jonnor/datascience-master/tip360/braindump.md

 [Development of high performance wireless sensor node for Acoustic application](www.academia.edu/download/44284004/Development_of_high_.pdf).
 Arul Prabahar A, 2013. !!

+## Applications

+### Acoustic Emission monitoring
+Using the emission of acoustic waves from materials under load/stress/failure.
+Alternative to ultrasonic testing in some cases.

+Structural health monitoring (SHM),
+Quality control.
+Non-destructive testing
+System feedback
+Process monitoring

+May require capture rates of 100-500kHz.

 ### Applied to environmental monitoring of animals